tellomp/myTravel/README.md

 6. The final section on the page is a hotel look up.
 You enter the city you will be visiting and the dates you need a hotel room and then press search.
 A query will be made to Booking.com which will return the hotel rates in the city and a map to see all the available hotels.

-7. For a demonstration of the site and features please follow the link below to herokuapp where the project is hosted.
+## Live App

-8. Check out myTravel here: https://mytravelgwb.herokuapp.com
+* Check out myTravel here and get ready to make some travel plans! https://mytravelgwb.herokuapp.com